-In addition, each of Mr. Simeonidis and Mr. Sakiris is eligible to receive an annual bonus at the discretion of the Board of Directors of GBS Pty Ltd. Upon formation of the Compensation Committee at the closing of this offering, the decisions previously in the discretion of the GBS Ptd Ltd Board of Directors will be made in the discretion of the Compensation Committee.
-We also make certain contributions that are mandatory in Australia to a retirement fund for each of Mr. Simeonidis and Mr. Sakiris, known in Australia as a superannuation fund, currently at the rate of 9.5% of salary and wages, and will pay a monthly automobile allowance to Mr. Sakiris.
+In addition, each of Mr. Simeonidis and Mr. Sakiris is eligible to receive an annual bonus of up to 20% of his gross base salary, of which 50% will be based on meeting company objectives and the remainder will be based on meeting mutually agreed employee objections or as otherwise determined by the company.
+We also make certain contributions that are mandatory in Australia to a retirement fund for each of Mr. Simeonidis and Mr. Sakiris, known in Australia as a superannuation fund, currently at the rate of 9.5% of salary and wages, and will provide an annual automobile allowance to Mr. Sakiris of \$15,517.